openlawdc/dc-code-geotime/README.md

 dc-code-time
 ============

-Adding semantic markup to the DC Code for time.
+Adding foundations neeeded for achieving semantic markup to the DC Code for time.